Causal Structure Learning: a Combinatorial Perspective: Methods for Causal Structure Learning

-On the other hand, sampling-based approaches to Bayesian causal structure learning have been much more widely studied.
-Markov-chain Monte Carlo (MCMC) methods have been especially popular, beginning with the \textit{structure MCMC} algorithm \cite{madigan1995bayesian}, which runs a Metropolis-Hastings algorithm over the space of DAG models, using edge additions and deletions to move in this space.
-However, this approach suffers from slow \textit{mixing times} due to regions of high-probability DAG models being separated by large regions of low-probability DAG models, i.e., if structure MCMC finds some high-probability DAG $\cG_0$, some other high-probability DAG $\cG_M$ may only be reachable from $\cG_0$ by a sequence of DAGs $\cG_1, \ldots \cG_{M-1}$ which have very low probability.
-Thus, the probability that structure MCMC traverses this path becomes incredibly low, so that $\cG_M$ will not be sampled without running the algorithm for many steps.
-This difficulty has motivated a search for ``smoother" sampling spaces, either by adding moves to structure MCMC \cite{giudici2003improving,grzegorczyk2008improving}, or by changing the search space, as was done in \textit{order MCMC} \cite{friedman2003being,ellis2008learning}, \textit{partial order MCMC} \cite{niinimaki2016structure}, and \textit{partition MCMC} \cite{kuipers2017partition}.
-These methods run a Markov chain over some ``coarser" space (permutations, partial orders, or ordered partitions), then sample DAGs conditionally based on their consistency with the coarser structure.
-The \textit{minimal I-MAP MCMC} algorithm \cite{agrawal2018minimal} also runs a Markov chain over the coarser space of permutations.
-However, instead of conditionally sampling a DAG based on each permutation, it estimates the minimal I-MAP associated to each sampled permutation.
 Since the space of permutations is much smaller than the space of DAGs or MECs, the minimal I-MAP MCMC algorithm can mix more quickly than previous algorithms.
 But this comes at a price: minimal I-MAP MCMC does not sample over the entire posterior distribution of DAG models, but only a restricted subset.
 Luckily, this price is small: intuitively, conditional on an order, the minimal I-MAP asymptotically has the highest posterior probability, so a point mass on the minimal I-MAP is a good approximation of the true conditional distribution.
 Indeed, \cite{agrawal2018minimal} shows that the posterior approximation error for any bounded function of the graph decreases exponentially with the number of samples.
 By highlighting this algorithm, we once again see the computational benefits that are possible when considering the combinatorial nature of the causal structure learning problem.